On the abelian structure of noncompetitive chemical reaction networks: Abelian networks (AN)

 This is called the \textit{local action}, since each processor processes only letters added at its own vertex, not those passed from other processors.
+Starting from state $q\in\mathcal{Q}$, $x \triangleright q $ is obtained by adding $x_i$ letters $i\in \mathcal{A}$ and by processing each letter once.
 This distinguishes it from the \textit{global action} defined as: